 The elves assigned as “Santa’s helpers” are but one of the many kinds of elves who keep busy around this time.
-There are elves on the prairie, in the woods, perhaps in the cupboards, and for sure within the root systems of many old oaks, pines, and certain bushes, such as Rosemary…
+There are elves on the prairie, in the woods, within the root systems of many old oaks, pines, and in certain bushes, such as Rosemary…

 Customs, Folklore & Magic

 Rosemary has a variety of medicinal, culinary, and magical uses in many countries.
 In Irish gardens, Rosemary is planted to attract elves and fairies, as well as for its medicinal properties.
 In England, sprigs of Rosemary are hung on Christmas trees as blessings for helpful elves.
-In America, Rosemary bushes are also used as substitutes for pine Christmas trees.
-They are about the same height as Santa’s helpers!
+In America conical shaped Rosemary bushes are also used as miniature Christmas trees.
 The people of Sicily believed that young fairies, in the guise of snakes, dwelled within Rosemary branches.
 The Greek gods of Mount Olympus valued a wreath of Rosemary more than one of gold.
 This richly aromatic herb was also said to be especially sacred to the goddess Aphrodite.

 Rosemary eventually became a symbol of fidelity, due to its strong quality of sharpening the memory.
 Rosemary, the herb as well as the delicate blue-violet flowers are known to heighten intuitive and psychic abilities.
 A cup of Rosemary tea may assist in astral traveling, as it brings awareness and inspiration, along with protective qualities.
 A sprig of the plant could be worn as a amulet before “take off”.
 The dried leaves are sometimes placed in dream pillows to prevent insomnia and nightmares.
 Rosemary has been used since the Middle Ages to both drive out demons and repel insects.